The Hidden Dangers of Poorly Formulated Skincare: When Profit Overshadows Safety

 The Cost of Ignorance in Skincare Formulation

 Recently, I came across a shocking case where a brand's skincare product caused severe skin damage.
 The ingredient list was appalling—full of incompatible substances that should never have been combined, let alone applied to human skin.
-This is not an isolated incident.
+This isn't an isolated incident.
 Time and again, I find myself dedicating 70% of my treatments to repairing damage caused by poor skincare formulations and invasive beauty treatments that lacked proper oversight and understanding.

 The Reality of Unsafe Skincare Formulation